Most Businesses Target the Wrong Keywords

 Why the conventional wisdom is wrong

-The keywords that signal "ready to buy" often have modest volume and get ignored entirely.
+- The keywords that signal "ready to buy" often have modest volume and just get skipped.

 What is actually true

-The right keywords are chosen for intent and winnability, not raw volume.
-A term with a fraction of the searches but unmistakable buying intent — and competition you can actually beat — is worth more than the biggest keyword in the category.
-The best targets are frequently long, specific, and unglamorous: the exact phrase someone types when they have decided to spend money and are choosing where.
-Those searches are smaller, less contested, and far more profitable.
+You pick keywords for intent and winnability.
+Not raw volume.
+A term with fewer searches can still show clear buying intent.
+If you can beat rivals too, it beats the biggest keyword in your category.
+The best targets are often long, specific, and unglamorous.
+They are the exact phrase someone types after they decide to spend money.
+Just need to pick where.
+Those searches are smaller, less crowded, and far more profitable.

 How the wrong list happens